ManushGR12/InternshipTask1/README.md

 # InternshipTask1
-Data Analysis with Python, here we are going to perfor the following tasks.$ git push -u origin main **Project Steps**
+Data Analysis with Python, here we are going to perfor the following tasks.
+**Project Steps**
 1. Dataset Selection
   ● Dataset: Download the Student Performance Dataset from a provided source.